synopsys-sig/synopsys-security-scan-plugin/README.md

 First, Go to the Branch Sources section.
 Then follow these instructions.
 - Select your Bitbucket Server from the Bitbucket Server dropdown.
 - Select your credentials that you configured before.
-In case you didn't configure credentials you can configure it from the Jenkins Credentials Provider which you can find by clicking the "Add" dropdown.
 - Enter the Owner Name.
 - Enter the Repository Name.
 And keep everything as default.
 - Click Apply and Save.